Primary

 Stand tall holding the machine handles for balance.
 Hook your working ankle behind the curl pad.
 Curl your heel toward your glute while keeping your hips square and avoiding forward lean.
 Complete all reps on one side before switching.

-Want Standing Single Leg Curl in your program?
+See where Standing Single Leg Curl fits in your weekly plan

 Stand facing the machine and hook one ankle behind the pad.